sprax/dictionary/README.md

 English Language Dictionary
 ================================

+[[NOTES by Sprax: dictionary.json is swamped with errors: words joined together, inconsistancies of many kinds.
+No doubt many came from the OCR; others came from oddities in the original.
+Parts of speech information is lost.
+Worst of all, most definitions were lost, and the ones that remain, usually one per word, are often so incidental as to be wrong.
+See, e.g., SPRING.
+]]

 This repository houses the contents of Webster's Unabridged English Dictionary.

 The dictionary can be found in plain text form [here](http://www.gutenberg.org/ebooks/29765)